RAFT Public Resource and Training Portal

 Can a person apply to RAFT for start-up costs assistance even though they have not identified a potential unit?

-Yes, they can apply through the Letter of Intent process, which is a type of rental assistance application for tenants who plan to move within 60 days but don’t know exactly where they will be living.
-Tenants who have been found eligible will be given a Letter of Intent, which confirms they are eligible for start-up costs assistance.
-An eligible tenant will have 60 days to find a unit with an automatic 30-day extension.
-When the tenant finds a unit, they must log back into the application portal and provide details about the new unit by submitting a RAFT application.
+Yes, they can apply through the Letter of Intent process, which is a type of rental assistance application for tenants who plan to move within 90 days but don’t know exactly where they will be living.
+Tenants who have been found pre-eligible will be given a Letter of Intent, which confirms they are pre-eligible for start-up costs assistance.
+A pre-eligible tenant will have 90 days to find a unit.
+When the tenant finds a unit, they must log back into the Housing Help Hub and provide details about the new unit by submitting a RAFT application.
 The new landlord will need to complete a landlord application as well, but the tenant’s eligibility does not need to be checked again.

 Does RAFT cover rental application fees for households looking to move?